Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Casual (can include jeans but no sport shorts)

-Business cards are usually simple, including only the basics such as company logo, name, business title, address, telephone/mobile number, fax number, e-mail, and web-address.
-South Africans are usually punctual, so it is best to make every effort to be on time for appointments.
-Appointments are always made in advance of a business visit.
+Punctuality South Africans are usually punctual, so it is best to make every effort to be on time for appointments, either physical or virtual.
+Appointments are always made in advance of a meeting where business cards are exchanged.

-Travelers are encouraged to be vigilant and avoid large gatherings, particularly protests and demonstrations.
-Traditionally, South Africa’s nexus to international terrorism has been through recruiting, funding and as safe haven for international terrorists.
-While most visitors complete their travels in South Africa without incident, criminal activity, often violent, does occur regularly, i.e. armed robbery, carjacking, mugging, “smash and grab” attacks on motor vehicles and other incidents.
+Warnings Travelers are encouraged to be vigilant and avoid large gatherings, particularly protests and demonstrations.
+Traditionally, South Africa’s nexus to international terrorism has been through recruiting, funding, and as safe haven for international terrorists.
+While most visitors complete their travels in South Africa without incident, criminal activity, often violent, does occur regularly, i.e., armed robbery, carjacking, mugging, “smash and grab” attacks on motor vehicles and other incidents.

-The South African government levies a Value-added Tax (VAT) at 15percent.
+VAT The South African government levies a Value-added Tax (VAT) at 15 percent.
 Travelers may apply for tax refunds on purchases made in South Africa over $18 on departure.

 U.S. citizens traveling to South Africa require a valid passport.
 A visa is not required for regular passport holders on bona fide holiday or business visits for periods of up to 90 days or in transit.
 However, should a U.S. citizen wish to visit neighboring countries, a visa may be required for that country.
 For South Africa, visas are also required for extended stays, employment, study, and for diplomatic and official passport holders.

-Traveling with minors: Visit the South African Department of Home Affairs Website for the most up-to-date requirements for traveling with minors to or from South Africa:
+Minors The South African Government revised visa regulations for traveling with minors: Visit the South African Department of Home Affairs website for requirements for traveling with minors to or from South Africa: